dart-lang/language/working/0546-patterns/patterns-feature-specification.md

     a type *schema* and not a *type* because there may be holes where types aren't known yet.

+    We only calculate a pattern type schema for pattern variable declarations and pattern assignments.
+In matching contexts (switch cases and if-case statements), the pattern context type schema is not used, no downwards inference is performed from the pattern to the matched value expression, and no coercions or casts from `dynamic` are inserted in the matched value expression.

+    *It would be hard to apply inference from cases in a switch to the value since there are multiple cases and it's not clear how to unify that.
+Even in if-case statements, it's not clear that downwards inference is desirable, since the intent of the pattern is to ask a question about the matched object, and not necessarily to try to force a certain answer.*

 2.  **Calculate the static type of the matched value.** A pattern always occurs in the context of some matched value.
 For pattern variable declarations, this is the initializer.
 For switches and if-case statements, it's the value being matched.

-    Using the pattern's type schema as a context type, infer missing types on the value expression.
+    Using the pattern's type schema as a context type (if not in a matching context), infer missing types on the value expression.
 This is the existing type inference rules on expressions.
 It yields a complete static type for the matched value.
+This process may also insert implicit coercions and casts from `dynamic` in the matched value expression.

+    *For example:*

+    ```dart
+    T id<T>(T t) => t;
+    dynamic d = 'str';
+    var (double n, int Function(int) f, String s) = (1, id, d);
+    ```

+    *This generates a type schema of `(double, int Function(int), String)` from the pattern.
+That type schema is applied to the initializer, which inserts coercions and casts to become:*

+    ```dart
+    var (double n, int Function(int) f, String s) = (1.0, id<int>, d as String);
+    ```

 3.  **Calculate the static type of the pattern.** Using that value type, recurse through the pattern again downwards to the leaf subpatterns filling in any holes in the type schema.
-When that completes, we now have a full static type for the pattern and all of its subpatterns.

-The full process only comes into play for pattern variable declarations and pattern assignment.
-For switch cases and if-case statements, the pattern context type schema is not used and no downwards inference is performed from the pattern to the matched value expression.

-*It would be hard to apply inference from cases in a switch to the value since there are multiple cases and it's not clear how to unify that.
-Even in case-if statements, it's not clear that downwards inference is desirable, since the intent of the pattern is to ask a question about the matched object, and not necessarily to try to force a certain answer.*
+This process may also insert implicit coercions and casts from `dynamic` when values flow into a pattern during matching.

+    *For example:*

+    ```dart
+    T id<T>(T t) => t;
+    (T Function<T>(T), dynamic) record = (t, 'str');
+    var (int Function(int) f, String s) = record;
+    ```

+    *Since the right-hand is not a record literal, we can't use the pattern's context type schema to insert coercions when the record is being created.
+    However, the matched value type `(T Function<T>(T), dynamic)` is allowed by the record pattern's required type `(Object?, Object?)`, the field matched value type `T Function<T>(T)` is allowed by the field required type `int Function(int)`, and the field matched value type `dynamic` is allowed by the field required type `String)`.
+So the declaration is valid.
+Coercions are inserted after destructuring each record field before passing them to the field subpatterns.
+At runtime, when the record is destructured during matching, the coercions are applied.
+This is specified below.*

 #### Pattern context type schema